Ivan Glasenberg: Retirement

 In December 2020, Glasenberg announced that he will be retiring in 2021 thus stepping out of the CEO position after nearly 20 years.
 Glasenberg's final activities as the CEO of Glencore were holding presidential meetings in Kazakhstan and Tajikistan, overseeing the appointment of a new chair and he closed a deal to buy out the company's other partners in a large Colombian coal mine.
 He was succeeded by fellow South African Gary Nagle, who was running the firm's coal business.
 As of January 2025, Glasenberg was the largest shareholder of Glencore.

 Personal life

-Glasenberg is married to Elana Beverley Orelowitz and they have two children.
-He has been a champion race-walker for both South Africa and Israel, and runs and swims daily to maintain his fitness.
+Glasenberg has been a champion race-walker for both South Africa and Israel, and runs and swims daily to maintain his fitness.
 Glasenberg is a resident of the village of Rüschlikon in Switzerland.
 Glasenberg paid 360 million SFr (£240m) in taxes to Rüschlikon following Glencore's flotation on the London Stock Exchange.
 The money enabled the residents to cut their taxation rate by 7%, which was approved by large majority after a public vote, and attracted criticism from some villagers about Glencore's alleged controversial business practices.